Frequently Asked Questions

 In other words, to take part in Worldcoin, you are not required to visit an Orb.
 If you choose to verify your World ID at an Orb, you can look in World App to find an Orb Operator and complete your verification.
 The Orb will take images of your face and irises to generate a unique iris code.
 These images are packaged, encrypted, and “signed” by the Orb to ensure authenticity and security, then sent to a temporary backend storage for transit before the Orb deletes them.
 Your encrypted data packages are downloaded to your phone prior to their deletion from the temporary backend.
 Importantly, the backend cannot decrypt your data package.

-All that remains on Worldcoin’s servers is a persistently encrypted iris code, a mathematical representation of the texture of the iris that is not linked to an individual’s wallet or World App account, permanently stored in an encrypted database (two layers of encryption).
+All that remains on Worldcoin’s servers is a persistently encrypted iris code, a mathematical representation of the texture of the iris that is not linked to an individual’s wallet or World App account.
+Specifically, the iris code is split into multiple different secret shares that are stored and encrypted across multiple secure databases.
+Read more about this process, called secure multi-party computation (SMPC), in the blog post.

 The World ID sign up process is only intended to verify your unique humanness - i.e. that you have not previously received World ID, and that you are human and not who you are i.e. your identity.